CRT Board of Directors

 Mr Peter Leonhardt has been a non-executive director and business adviser for over 20 years.

-Peter held appointments as Managing Partner of Coopers & Lybrand in Western Australia and as a member of the firm’s National Board for six years, roles that carried responsibility for the strategic direction and management of the firm.
+Peter held appointments as Managing Partner of Coopers & Lybrand in Western Australia and, as a member of the firm’s National Board for six years, roles that carried responsibility for the strategic direction and management of the firm.

-Peter is also a long-standing member of the Western Australian Yachting Foundation.
-He was formerly a founding director of the Perkins Institute of Medical Research, which he served for 17 years, Chairman of St Hilda’s Anglican School for Girls, a member of the advisory board of the Perth International Arts Festival and a director of the organising company for the 2011 Perth ISAF World Sailing Championships held in Fremantle.
+Peter was formerly a founding director of the Perkins Institute of Medical Research, which he served for 17 years, Chairman of St Hilda’s Anglican School for Girls, a member of the advisory board of the Perth International Arts Festival and a director of the organising company for the 2011 Perth ISAF World Sailing Championships held in Fremantle.
+Currently he is a long-standing member of the Western Australian Yachting Foundation.

-Professor Ruth Ganss BSc, PhD
+Professor Ruth Ganss BSc, PhD, GAICD

 Dr Joost Lesterhuis MD, PhD